udacity/pdsnd_github/README.md

 This python project is part of the Udacity education course.

 ### Description
 This program is using Python to understand US bikeshare data.
+The user can filter by city name and time frame.

 ### Files used
-Include the files used
+CSV files provided by Udacity.

 ### Credits
 Following resources supported and helped me to complete the project, additonal to the Udacity Course Material, Student Hub and Knowledge Database.